 Massive audience reach.
 Co-founded by Mark Zuckerberg, it’s been recognized by some as “the universal social media network” with over 2.8 billion users globally as of December 2020.
-With billions of users logging in their Facebook accounts, it’s one of the best ways of finding the audience you’re targeting, keeping in touch with loyal customers and garnering new customers.
+With billions of users logging in to their Facebook accounts, it’s one of the best ways of finding the audience you’re targeting, keeping in touch with loyal customers, and garnering new customers.

 Low ads CPC.
 Companies may see better return on their investment because of the low ads CPC.
-Link clicks are counted instead of engagement clicks such as likes, shares and comments.
+Link clicks are counted instead of engagement clicks such as likes, shares, and comments.
 This means your SMM marketing budget can be spent more efficiently when it only factors in clicks that matter.

 Go-to ads for Small-medium sized businesses.
 These types of businesses can compete in the same arena as major brands because they don’t have to spend a lot of money to create adverts on Facebook.
 Businesses can reach a number of people for a price.